 The Company announced on February 7, 2006 that in response to communications from the U.S. Environmental Protection Agency ("EPA") that EnviroSystems, Inc., its wholly owned subsidiary had decided voluntarily to suspend sales, marketing and distribution of its EcoTru disinfectant products and has initiated a retrieval program to recover existing stocks of EcoTru that have been distributed since January 2005 and remain in customer inventories.
 The Company believes that it has retrieved all of the known product that was still in its distributors' inventory and has settled all known claims with distributors.
 The Company has settled with the EPA for a fine and administrative charges of \$16,358.
-The Company has re-submitted to the EPA in June 2006 its EcoTru product for approval as a limited disinfectant and is continuing to test the product to be able to pass the EPA requirement as a hospital grade disinfectant.
+The Company has re-submitted to the EPA in June 2006 its EnviroTru product for approval as a limited disinfectant and is continuing the testing and reformulation of the product to determine if it can pass the EPA requirement as a hospital grade disinfectant.